Paskul/GenerativeAgentsSLU/README.md

 to run, make the .env, and then move to the terminal to the directory of the parent folder to GenerativeAgents (ie, parentFolder/GenerativeAgents)

-Then run this code from the parent folder, for example being C:\Users\pascal\Desktop\code\parentFolder.
-NOT C:\Users\pascal\Desktop\code\parentFolder\GenerativeAgents !!
+Then run this code from the parent folder, for example being C:\Users\pascal\Desktop\code\parentFolder NOT C:\Users\pascal\Desktop\code\parentFolder\GenerativeAgents !!

 ```